 - Fill the Attention Basket

 Kids need attention, plain and simple.
 If we don’t keep that “attention basket” full of positive attention, kids will seek out any attention they can get – even negative attention.
-They’ll push our buttons with negative behaviors because to a kid, even negative attention is better that no attention at all.
-This doesn’t mean you have to be at your child’s side 24-7 – just taking a few minutes a day to spend one-on-one with your child, distraction-free and doing something they want to do, will reap immense rewards in their behavior.
+They’ll push our buttons with negative behaviours because to a kid, even negative attention is better than no attention at all.
+This doesn’t mean you have to be at your child’s side 24-7 – just taking a few minutes a day to spend one-on-one with your child, distraction-free and doing something they want to do, will reap immense rewards in their behaviour.

-Take 10 minutes once or twice a day with each child playing a game they’ve picked or reading their favorite book.
+Take 10 minutes once or twice a day with each child playing a game they’ve picked or read their favourite book.
 Let the phone ring.
 Stick the cell phone in the closet.
 When you fill your children’s attention baskets positively and proactively, your kids will become more cooperative and less likely to seek out attention in negative ways.
-Life is busy for everyone, and finding extra time in the day may be daunting at first, but think of this as an investment in your relationship with your children and in improving their behavior.
-When it comes to knowing how to discipline your child, giving them what they need to avoid poor behaviors in the first place can have a great impact.
+Life is busy for everyone, and finding extra time in the day may be daunting at first, but think of this as an investment in your relationship with your children and in improving their behaviour.
+When it comes to knowing how to discipline your child, giving them what they need to avoid poor behaviours in the first place can have a great impact.